MaxJv1/IndividualProject2DataAnalysis/README.md

 Internet access has increased faster than the implementation of technologies that can cover or face a new demand for internet services.
 If we talk about fiber optic speed, internet can reach speeds of between 250 and 1000 Mbps, both upload and download.
 This makes fiber optic 5 times faster than a best cable connection.

-### III.4 Which connectivity technologies are available in Argentina.
+### III.4 Which connectivity technologies are available in Argentina?

 #### Dashboard C: Access to connectivity technologies